Explore all CLC has to offer and see if a course is scheduled for a particular term.

 Prerequisite: MTH 108 (C or better) AND College Reading and Writing Readiness OR concurrent enrollment in ENG 109 or ELI 109 or ELI 110 or ENG 100

 Typically Offered: Offered summer, fall & spring.

 This is an introductory course in the Engineering Transfer and Engineering Technology curriculum.
 The course emphasizes the use of graphical communication for engineers, designers and drafters to communicate technical ideas in the context of the engineering design process used in industry.
-Topics include technical sketching, multiview and pictorial drawings, section views, auxiliary views, dimensioning and tolerancing, the design process, 2D CAD, and 3D parametric solid modeling.
-A design project is included.
-NOTE: Previous experience in 2D CAD and 3D solid modeling software is recommended but not required for this course.
+Topics include technical sketching, multiview and pictorial drawings, section views, auxiliary views, dimensioning and tolerancing, detailed part drawings, assembly drawings, the design process, and 3D parametric solid modeling.
+A design project is incorporated, emphasizing functional analysis, with creation of functional prototypes is included.
+NOTE: Previous experience in 3D solid modeling software is recommended but not required for this course.

 This course covers analysis of static structures for engineering transfer students.
 Topics include particle statics, general principles and force vectors, rigid body equilibrium, moments of inertia, distributed forces and centroids, analysis of structures, virtual work, and friction.
 Theory is applied to analyze engineering structures such as trusses, frames, and machines.
 This course is designed for students interested in the Engineering Transfer curriculum.

 Note: Students may not receive credit towards graduation for both EGR 125 and EGR 221.